Skip to main content

 ✅ Validated & tested

-196 specs, 0 failures.
+307 specs, 0 failures.
 PDF/A-3 conformance confirmed by Mustang CLI.
 Official XSD schemas bundled.
 GitHub CI runs Mustang on every push.
+Our in-house batch of 15 hostile invoices (multi-rate, reverse charge, 500 lines, DOM rates, foreign currency) clears the XSD, container and EN 16931 arithmetic checks.

 What's done